 Table of Contents

 When having issues such as connecting or starting airControl server or client, please include the information below when posting in the community to help document the issue.
 This will allow us to diagnose and fix any issues faster.
-Much of this is information is included in the diagnostics page (see details in section 1 below).
+Much of this is information is included in the diagnostics page (see details in the following section).